Fragrance

 resistance and stain protection.
 These endocrine disruptors

-bioaccumulate in fatty tissues and have been linked to cancer, immune
+bioaccumulate in fatty tissues and have been linked to cancer,

-Health Perspectives (2021).
+Environmental Health Perspectives (2021).

 • Textile dyes and finishes contain formaldehyde, heavy metals, and